-- Remediation of the Commercial Road levee, including installation of a formalised spillway to reduce the potential for levee overtopping and scour, and provide a controlled entry point for water into the township away from existing development. - Installation of a new pump system for the area behind the Dorothy Street levee to assist in reducing flood levels behind the levee and allowing water to drain from behind the levee following the flood. - Temporary flood barriers that could be installed by commercial property owners before a flood to prevent the ingress of floodwaters. - Modifications to existing planning documents that would aim to ensure future development is completed in such a way that minimises the potential for adverse flood impacts across existing as well as new development areas. - Local Flood Plan / flood intelligence updates that aims to take advantage of the detailed flood information produced as part of the study to allow the SES to refine their emergency planning. - Flood warning system upgrades to provide improved dissemination of flood warning information to emergency services and the broader community. - Community education so that the community better understands their flood exposure and how to respond during future events.
+- Remediation of the Commercial Road levee, including installation of a formalised spillway to reduce the potential for levee overtopping and scour, and provide a controlled entry point for water into the township away from existing development. - Installation of a new pump system for the area behind the Dorothy Street levee to assist in reducing flood levels behind the levee and allowing water to drain from behind the levee following the flood. - Temporary flood barriers that could be installed by commercial property owners before a flood to prevent the ingress of floodwaters. - Local Flood Plan / flood intelligence updates that aims to take advantage of the detailed flood information produced as part of the study to allow the SES to refine their emergency planning. - Flood warning system upgrades to provide improved dissemination of flood warning information to emergency services and the broader community. - Community education so that the community better understands their flood exposure and how to respond during future events.